Mode of Attendance: Full Time or Part Time

 Once you have checked the structure for this programme via the structure tab, please click into the above discipline that you would like to study.
 You will then see the full list of optional courses available to you.

-In the two-year language pathway, students take two units of Arabic and one discipline unit in their first year.
-During the summer, they will participate in a summer school in Jordan.
-Upon their return, they will take one unit of Arabic in their second year and two discipline units.
-They would also be expected to choose a Major in which to write the dissertation.
+In the two-year language pathway, students take 60 credits of Arabic and 60 credits in their discipline subject in their first year.
+During the summer, they will participate in a summer school in Jordan (45 credits).
+Upon their return, they will take 30 credits of Arabic in their second year and 60 credits in the discipline subject.
+They would also be expected to choose a Major in which to write the dissertation (60 credits).
 In the intensive-language pathway, the same rules apply as for the usual MA.

 For the part-time four year pathway, please refer to the programme specification (attached below) of your preferred discipline.